malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Applistructure - Applications deployed and underlying application services used to build them (e.g. message queues, AI, notification systems) (Protected by Application Security)

 ### Key notes
 - Techniques used to create cloud are abstraction and orchestration.
-Cloud abstract the resources from the underlying phyiscal infrastructure to create pools and use orchestration to carve out and deliver set of resources from pools.
+Cloud abstract the resources from the underlying phyiscal infrastructure to create pools and use orchestration to carve out and deliver set resources from pools.
 - Note that traditional virtualisation abstracts the underlying resources but lacks orchestration to pool them.
 It is a manual process but in cloud it is automated.
 - The **cloud management plane** offers a web interface to manage cloud resources (e.g. launch instances, configure virtual networks)
 - Protection of the cloud management plane is top priority when designing a cloud security program.
 If an attacker managed to gain access to the cloud management plane, then the whole infrastructure is at risk of compromise.
 - The metastructure is the key difference between traditional IT and Cloud.
 Think self-service/on-demand too.
-- Provider manage the physical infrastructure while customer manage portion of the virtual infrastructure.
+- Provider manage the physical infrastructure while customer *manage portion* of the virtual infrastructure.
+So it is a shared responsibility.
 - Shared responsibility model.
 There must be clear responsibility matrix that describe who is implementing which control from security perspective.
-- **Concensus Assessment Initiative Questionnaire (CAIQ)** - Standard documentation for providers to document their security and compliance controls.
+- **Concensus Assessment Initiative Questionnaire (CAIQ)** - standard documentation for providers to document their security and compliance controls.
-- **Cloud Controls Matrix (CCM)** - Lists cloud security controls that maps to various security and compliance standards.
+- **Cloud Controls Matrix (CCM)** - sists cloud security controls that maps to various security and compliance standards.
 - **Cloud Security Models** are tools to help guide security decisions.
 - **Reference architectures** are templates for implementing cloud security.
 - The first step of implementing a cloud security process model is to identify necessary requirements.